Ottawa Permits & Building Codes | 18 views |

 Is a verbal agreement with a contractor legally binding?

-Yes, verbal agreements with contractors are legally binding in Ontario, but they're extremely difficult to prove and enforce - which puts you at serious risk as a homeowner.
+Yes, verbal agreements with contractors are legally binding in Ontario, but they're extremely difficult to enforce and offer little protection to homeowners.

-Under Ontario contract law, verbal agreements can be legally valid, but the challenge lies in proving what was actually agreed upon when disputes arise.
-Without written documentation, it becomes a "he said, she said" situation that's costly and time-consuming to resolve through legal channels.
+Under Ontario law, verbal contracts are valid for construction work, but proving the terms becomes nearly impossible when disputes arise.
+Without written documentation, it becomes a "he said, she said" situation that rarely favors the homeowner.

 Why Verbal Agreements Are Risky in Ottawa Construction

-Every legitimate contractor agreement should include specific details: exact scope of work, materials specifications, timeline, total cost breakdown, payment schedule, permit responsibilities, and warranty terms.
-For projects requiring permits through the City of Ottawa (613-580-2424), the contract should clearly state who obtains permits and handles inspections.
+Every contractor agreement should be in writing and include specific details: exact scope of work, materials specifications, timeline, total cost breakdown, payment schedule, permit responsibilities, and change order procedures.
+The contract should clearly state who obtains permits (usually the contractor for major work) and include their ESA license number for electrical work or TSSA certification for gas work.

 Ready to Start Your Project?